121onto/sec-diff/Readme.md

 Notes
 -----

-Diffing tables may be unecessary because they generally include data for multiple years.
+Diffing tables may be unecessary because tables generally include data for multiple years.
 Modifying node-html-to-text to ignore tables is not difficult.

 You don't need to parse the filings every time to launch the app.